Turquoise Gemstone Information

 Generally, turquoise is a moderately soft stone.
 However, with Persian turquoise, the gem is harder.
 In some cases, it deviates by up to three classifications, though that degree of difference isn’t always present.

 While it may come as a surprise, turquoise doesn’t come in just one color.
 The most commonly associated hue is typically a vibrant sky blue that leans slightly green.
 However, some specimens may have a deep blue color or be darker or lighter.
-Additionally, some may exhibit more or less green than others.
+Additionally, some may exhibit more or less blue and green together than others.
 It’s also possible for blue-green turquoise to have a tinge of brown, making it look earthier.

 When it comes to the veining – which is also called a matrix – it can vary.
 Some may seem black, while others look gray.
 Brown veining – ranging from dark to light – is fairly common, particularly out of certain mines in the American southwest.
 In some cases, the matrix might even come across as dark blue or deep green.

 A rare matrix color is associated with the Kingman mine in Arizona.
-Along with black veining, some stones have a silver matrix, which is considered highly desirable and very collectible.
+Along with black matrix veining, some stones have a silver matrix, which is considered highly desirable and very collectible.

 The shape and amount of matrix patterns can also vary.
 One of the most widely sought versions is spiderweb turquoise which has a matrix with a look that resembles a spider web.
 However, other matrixes are also popular for a variety of reasons.